MarilenaRoque/micro_reddit/README.md

 > User.find(2)

-- Get all the posts from an user using #posts or all the comments using #comments
+- Get all the posts from a user using #posts or all the comments using #comments

 > user1 = User.find(1)